bhavinjawade/Electrux-Codes/INI_Client/Readme.md

 # Electrux-Codes

 This is an INI based MySQL like server.
 (Although not using queries, it uses directly functions.
-This, alongside INI_Server is a hobby project and is in NO way or shape, ready to be even tested correctly.
+This, alongside INI_Server is a hobby project and is now ready to be tested and bug fixed.

-Please refrain from using this.
+Please refrain from using this in deployment.
 But you are free to tweak and learn using it if you desire and even give feedback and corrections.

 Note: